Laboratorio2B/data-compression/docs/index.md

 1. Students can present a problem/idea related to their research and show how it can take advantage of the techniques described in the course; this must include a working prototype of the suggested solution.

-2. Students can present a related topic, not covered in the course, using materials provided by the instructors.
+2. Students can present a related to the course using materials provided by the instructor.